How the Kigali Amendment can help cut food loss, bringing even more sustainability benefits

 The commitments under the Kigali Amendment can help mobilize developing and developed countries to work together to use new, sustainable cold chain systems that are high in efficiency, safe, and use low or zero-global warming potential refrigerants and renewable energy sources.
 By clearly establishing the connection between food loss and climate change, the Montreal Protocol community can help countries gain access to United Nations climate funding for the development of cold chains.
 Opportunities for investment include facilities that allow perishable food to be stored after harvest, refrigeration to maintain proper temperature and humidity during transport, and real-time temperature monitoring and tracking devices to help safeguard the quality of perishable food as it moves along the cold chain.

-The Kigali Amendment is already predicted to avoid 0.4 degrees C of global warming this decade.
+The Kigali Amendment is already predicted to avoid 0.4 degrees C of global warming this century.
 By making the most of the opportunity to expand cold chains in a sustainable manner, it could do even more by helping to reduce food loss and all of its associated environmental impacts.